View Beverly GREENE's Obituary on DaytonDailyNews.com and share memories

 |

 GREENE, Beverly Age 67, of Vandalia, passed away peacefully at her home on Saturday, November 30, 2019.
 She was born December 23, 1951 in Rockton, Illinois to the late John & Ruth (Peterson) Schafman.
 Beverly is survived by her loving husband of the past 47 years, Tom Greene; three sons, Greg Greene (Emily), Brian Greene (George) & Charlie Greene; four siblings, Arnie Schafman (Karen), Cheryl Greene (Mike), Diane Bue (Geoff) & Karen Meyer (Roger); and by three grandchildren, Jack, Sam & Eva.
 Funeral services will be held at 1:00 p.m., Friday (12/6) at Christ Episcopal Church, 20 West First Street, Dayton, Ohio 45402.
 Tom Stricker will officiate.
 The family will be receiving friends at the church from 11:00 a.m. until time of service.
-Interment will be at Forest Hills Memorial Gardens (Tipp City) at 11:00 a.m. on Saturday, December 7.
+Interment will be at Poplar Hill Cemetery, Vandalia at 11:00 a.m. on Saturday, December 7.
 In lieu of flowers, the family requests that contributions be made in memory of Beverly to: The Beverly K. Greenehouse, c/o The Dayton Food Bank, 56 Armor Place, Dayton, Ohio 45417.
-Morton & Whetstone Funeral Home (Vandalia) is in charge of arrangements.
+Morton & Whetstone Funeral Home (Vandalia) is entrusted with arrangements.
 To send a special message to the family, please visit www.MortonWhetstoneFH.com